-For the past several years accelerate has shined a light on the lives, love, dreams, struggles, joy and power of Black, same-gender-loving men.
+For the past several years, accelerate has shined a light on the lives, loves, dreams, struggles, joy and power of Black, same-gender-loving men.
 An estimated 4,600 men participated in grantee-driven activities between 2016 and 2018, and more than 6,600 people were touched by some element of accelerate—as a participant, audience member, grantee, Learning Community participant or panelist, partner or advisor.
 Our commitment fostered the framework to incubate new ideas, leaders and solutions to disrupt current trends in prevention, treatment and care.

-This research and learnings from the latest report identified three primary areas to develop, drive and deliver impact:
+The research and learnings from the latest report identified three primary areas to develop, drive and deliver impact: